 During 2018 we will review all clinical pathways to assess the opportunities for streamlining the review and assessment process, with clear outcome measures described and monitored.
 Regular face to face senior decision maker meetings will be implemented ensuring that there is a particular focus on 'green to go' patients.
 To increase community wide capacity, and working with the Better Care Fund and the voluntary sector, a further 9 beds will be established in the community.
 There will be a drive to ensure that the majority of continuing health care (CHC) assessments are carried out in the community.
-All these initiatives will come together to reduce delays and also increase the proportion of patients discharged to their own home by 2.5% in the coming year.
+All these initiatives will come together to reduce delays and also increase the proportion of patients discharged to their own home.